Chapter 1: A Low Standing Some-None

 “I didn’t ask anything from you,” Jyevodirr raised his arms in a plea for peace.
 He slowly loosened the strength coiling within him, then sunk back into his chair.
 All this while, his expression did not cease being serious.
 “I didn’t say anything harmful or threatening too.
 Sure, I did give you a new worry, maybe…. but it’s much better to be worried and prepared than relaxed and caught off guard, right?”

 His listener seemed unconvinced.
-The older youth’s face was still sculpted in the same mix of angry and fearful.
+The older youth’s face sculpted in fear now only had the added lines and turns of anger.

-“And listen,” Jyevodirr continued, “I told you my intentions.
-I also offered you my aid.
-So, you can be sure what I just said is not a threat.
-I would not joke about something like this, risking my standing and my occupation.
-Why would I pull a stunt like this, where the only reward would be to get thrown out of the city at best?”
+“And listen,” Jyevodirr continued with strength behind his voice, “I told you about my intentions.
+I offered you my aid.
+So, you can be sure what I said is not a threat.
+I’d never joke about something like this, risking my standing and my occupation.
+Why ever would I pull a stunt like this, where my only reward would be severe punishment?”

 “To manipulate me?”
-Rraos snapped suddenly.
+Rraos snapped back.
 Jyevodirr paused.

-This was not a possibility that had crossed his mind.
+This was not a possibility he had considered.
 Could his actions be considered manipulation?
 Surely not?

-“I think you’ll just have to risk it?” he was forced to let his seriousness dissolve into sheepishness.
+“I think you’ll just have to risk it?” he answered sheepishly.

 “Fine,” Rraos allowed, this time unable to smoothen the sneer out of his face, “let us suppose that you genuinely want to help me.
-What is the profit in all of this for you?
-What price are you going to exact from me for your apparently noble assistance?”
+What is your profit in all of this?
+What price are you going to exact from me for your ‘noble assistance’?”

 The younger youth had been waiting for this question.
-This would be his surest, clearest answer.
+This would be his surest, clearest answer yet.

 “Your friendship.”